-When it comes to infidelity, finding out that your partner has been unfaithful to you causes intense emotional distress.
+When it comes to marriage infidelity, finding out that your husband cheated causes intense emotional distress.

-From heartbreak to shock, to disbelief and confusion, there are many questions that end up arising due to the overwhelming emotions and the new-found knowledge of your partner’s dishonesty.
+From heartbreak to shock, to disbelief and confusion, there are many questions that end up arising due to the overwhelming emotions and the new-found knowledge that your husband is cheating.

-When the betrayal is discovered, it can be hard to know if your partner is acting with true “honesty, humility, and empathy” or if they are just acting as if they care to move on from the situation.
+When the betrayal is discovered, it can be hard to know if he is acting with true “honesty, humility, and empathy” or if they are just acting as if they care to move on from the situation.

-Although most unfaithful partners are committed to saving their relationship, figuring out how to know if your husband is remorse from cheating, will stem from multiple actions on their end.
+Although most former cheaters are committed to saving their relationship, figuring out how to know if your husband is remorse from cheating, will stem from multiple actions on their end.
 But in order to identify these actions, understanding the difference between guilt and remorse is key.

 Know What the Difference Between Remorse and Guilt Is

-If your partner feels bad because of the pain that they put you through, then that is simply remorse.
-However, if they feel guilty, the direction of their actions will be focused on themselves.
+If your cheating husband feels bad because of the pain that they put you through, then that is simply remorse.
+However, if he feels guilty, the direction of his actions will be focused on himself.

-For instance, if you pass judgment on your partner because of the affair and they feel guilty for the actions they took, then this is guilt.
+For instance, if you pass judgment on your cheating spouse because of the affair and they feel guilty for the actions they took, then this is guilt.
 If they feel bad for their actions because they hurt you, that is remorse.

-For those who find that their partner feels guilty rather than remorseful, it is important to note that lessons are not often learned out of guilt as there is limited awareness of what was wrong with the actions taken.
+For the betrayed spouse who find that their partner feels guilty rather than remorseful, it is important to note that lessons are not often learned out of guilt as there is limited awareness of what was wrong with the actions taken.